Tool Use and Function Calling

 Data-versus-instruction labeling.
 Tool outputs and retrieved content should be treated as data unless a trusted channel explicitly grants authority.
 This separation is central to prompt-injection resistance.

 Traceability.
 Logs should record the user request, tool definitions available, model-selected tool calls, arguments, approvals, execution results, retries, errors, and final outputs.
-Serious deployments need enough trace detail for debugging, audits, and incident response.
+Serious deployments need enough trace detail for debugging, audits, incident response, and later disputes over who authorized an action.

 Tool hygiene.
 Tool descriptions should be short, accurate, and operationally precise.
 Dangerous tools should advertise their side effects clearly, and stale or unused tools should be removed from the model's context.